Frequently Asked Questions

 A registered psychologist is a person with a minimum of a graduate degree in psychology (although there are several registered psychologists who also have doctorate level degrees), who has completed a minimum of 1600 hours of supervised practice, and in Alberta, has passed the Examination of the Professional Practice of Psychology.
 Psychologists focus on different therapeutic approaches, usually from the approach of combining biological, psychological and social factors to treat mental illness and issues.
 They do not prescribe medication.

-• Senior psychologists – Registered psychologists with at least 5 years of experience practicing in a clinical setting.
+• Senior psychologists – Senior registered psychologists focus on using different therapeutic approaches to treat mental illness.
+They have at least 5 years of experience practicing in a clinical setting, but do not prescribe medication.

-• Post practicum therapists – A Master’s level student who has completed their student practicum hours and may still be in the process of obtaining their Master’s degree, or may have graduated but have not yet applied for their provisional status.
-They are practicing under the supervision of a registered or registered provisional psychologist.
+• Post practicum therapists – A student who has completed their practicum hours but still in the process of obtaining their Master’s degree or provisional status.
+They are supervised by a registered or provisional psychologist.

 Insight provides many non-emergency assessments in the following areas:

-Unfortunately, psychologist visits are not currently covered under Alberta Health Care, unless you are visiting a hospital.
-Most extended health benefit plans and Employee Assistance Plans will cover in whole or in part the fees for private psychological services.
-Please also note that fees for psychological services may be claimed under tax deductible health care expenses on your income tax return.
+Unfortunately, therapy visits are not currently covered under Alberta Health Care unless you are visiting a hospital.
+However, most extended health benefit plans and Employee Assistance Plans will cover in whole or in part the fees for private psychological services.